Backyard-Sports-Online/server/README.md

 Lobby server code for Backyard Sports Online

+This repository has been deprecated and all development has been moved to [ScummVM's scummvm-site repository](https://github.com/scummvm/scummvm-sites/tree/multiplayer/lobby).

 ## Using docker-compose to deploy the server locally
 Run the following to launch the server and a redis instance for it to use:
 ```